Skip to main content

 • M.S. to Ph.D. — Obtaining an M.S. degree first at UH (or elsewhere).

-The chart below demonstrates course requirements for either path to PhD.
+The chart below demonstrates course requirements for the path to PhD.

 Semester Credit Hours